RavikumarRamesh/OVLC/README.md

-# RudrakshLab
+# OVLC (Open Source Vulnerable labs collections)

-RudrakshLab is an open source penetration testing lab collection that automates the process of download and install dockers in ubuntu servers.
+OVLC is an open-source penetration testing lab collection that automates the process of downloading and installing dockers in Ubuntu servers.

 Screenshots
 ----